w4st3l4nd3r/EH-Tools/README.md

 # Networking Tools (C++)

-This repository contains networking tools written in modern C++ as part of my path to learning programming and ethical hacking.
-These projects have given me an understanding of Layer 2 networking (Ethernet/ARP), packet structures, byte manipulation and command-line tool development.
+This repository contains networking tools written in modern C++ as part of my path to learning network programming and ethical hacking.
+These projects have given me an understanding of Layer 2 networking (Ethernet/ARP), sockets, packet structures, byte manipulation and command-line tool development.

 ### 1. `mac_changer.cpp` — MAC Address Changer